Giymo11/TiniBot/README.md

 * To run it locally: `sbt bot/run`
 * To assemble a jar-file: `sbt bot/assembly` and then `java -jar bot/target/scala-2.11/TiniBot.jar`
 * To build a docker image: `sbt bot/docker` and then `docker run -d -e "TINI_TOKEN=xxx" -e "TINI_PASSWORD=xxx" giymo11/tinibot`
+  - Of course you have to replace every `giymo11` with your own docker name (see build.sbt)

 Finally, to make your bot join, modify and then open this link: `https://discordapp.com/oauth2/authorize?client_id=<CLIENT_ID from discord>&scope=bot&permissions=3152896`
 Example: `https://discordapp.com/oauth2/authorize?client_id=211993132529614849&scope=bot&permissions=3152896`

+### To work on the website:
+You can use the following ways to run the bot:
+* To run it locally: `sbt web/run`
+* To assemble a jar-file: `sbt web/assembly` and then `java -jar bot/target/scala-2.11/TiniWeb.jar`
+* To build a docker image: `sbt web/docker` and then `docker run -d giymo11/tiniweb`
+  - Of course you have to replace every `giymo11` with your own docker name (see build.sbt)

+You can stop the server by navigating to `/shutdown?password=xxx`, where you replace `xxx` with the password set in the `Main` object.

 Usage
 -----------------